directus/directus/docs/releases/breaking-changes.md

 :::

+### Moved Migrations Out of Extensions

+Migrations are no longer considered an extension type as of this release.
+The `migrations` extensions directory must be migrated.

+Place migrations in the `./migrations` directory, or the location set in the `MIGRATIONS_PATH` environment variable.

 ### Content Versioning Output

 Starting with 10.10.0, when requesting Item Content Versions via the API, nested relational changes to one-to-many are